 Leaseholder deed of certificate - guidance copied from the LEASE website:

-A leaseholder deed of certificate shows your landlord whether you qualify for leaseholder protections provided by the Building Safety Act 2022.
+A leaseholder deed of certificate shows your landlord whether your lease is a qualifying or non-qualifying lease, thereby determining the extent of leaseholder protections provided to you (and any future successor in title) by the Building Safety Act 2022.
 These protections can prevent your landlord from charging you for fixing historic safety defects in your building.
-If you do not show your landlord a deed of certificate when you have been asked by them to do so you will not benefit from the protections for qualifying leases.
+If you do not show your landlord a deed of certificate when you have been asked by them to do so you will not benefit from the BSA protections.
 The certificate can be passed on to any buyer of your property and they will inherit your status as either holding a qualifying lease or not.

 Your landlord can issue a notice requesting you to complete a leaseholder deed of certificate at any time.
 They must do so within 5 days if: